rahulupadhyay220/FrostFind/README.md

 # FrostFind
-FrostFind is a Review analyzer hyperlocal search and discovery and multi truncational platform
+FrostFind is a Review analyzer hyperlocal search and discovery and multi transectional platform